keefm6776/ij-artefact-sales-site/README.md

 ##Advanced potential feature (nice-to-have)

-1. Allow registered users to write reviews about the artifacts, only if they purchased them.
+1. Allow registered users to write reviews about the artefacts, only if they purchased them.

 2. Expand the search functionality to allow users to sort results based on price, age and other parameters in both ascending and descending order.